 (a) Withdrawal of Consent. - A person who consents to vaginal intercourse or to a sexual act can withdraw that consent at any time during the course of that vaginal intercourse or sexual act.
 A defendant who continues the act of vaginal intercourse after consent is withdrawn is deemed to have committed the act of vaginal intercourse by force and against the will of the other person.
-A defendant who continues the sexual act after consent is withdrawn is deemed to have committed the sexual act after consent is withdrawn is deemed to have committed the sexual act after consent is withdrawn is deemed to have committed the sexual act after consent is withdrawn is deemed to have committed the sexual act after consent is withdrawn is deemed to have committed the sexual act after consent is withdrawn is deemed to have committed the sexual act after consent is withdrawn is deemed to have committed the sexual act after consent is withdrawn is deemed to have committed the sexual act by force and against the will of the other person.
+A defendant who continues the sexual act after consent is withdrawn is deemed to have committed the sexual act after consent is withdrawn is deemed to have committed the sexual act after consent is withdrawn is deemed to have committed the sexual act after consent is withdrawn is deemed to have committed the sexual act by force and against the will of the other person.